rakeshmerugu/assignment-merugu/README.md

 ***
 # order list
 1. Rajiv gandhi international airport
-2. Hyderabad Airport (HYD) to Mehdipatnam by BY BUS, TAXI, CAR OR TOWNCAR bus no is 249c
+2. Hyderabad rajiv gandi Airport (HYD) near by have one Salar Jung Museum it is distance between Airport and museum 12 km.
+3. In museum to airport have bus and taxs is avaiable

 *  Hyderabad
 *  Bangalore